mbforbes/docs/docs/start/image.md

 $
 ```

-Notice that each blueprint is assigned a unique ID, in addition to the name we chose.
+Notice that each image is assigned a unique ID, in addition to the name we chose.
 Any object,
-including blueprints, can be referred to by either its name or ID.
+including images, can be referred to by either its name or ID.
 Like any object, a blueprint can be
 renamed, but its ID is guaranteed to remain stable.
 The following two commands are equivalent:

-### Inspect the blueprint
+### Inspect the image

 ```
-$ beaker blueprint inspect mymnist
+$ beaker image inspect mymnist
-$ beaker blueprint inspect im_8ugouwgec4gn
+$ beaker image inspect im_8ugouwgec4gn
 ```

 Either should produce CLI output such as: